Professor Jenna Ng

 LLB (National University of Singapore)

 After law school, qualifying for the Singapore Bar and a brief bout practising as a finance lawyer at major law firms in Singapore and London, I decided to do something different and obtained a PhD in Film Studies from University College London (UCL), writing my doctoral thesis on digital cinema technologies.
-I held research posts as a Leverhulme Early Career Fellow at the Centre for Research in the Arts, Social Sciences and Humanities (CRASSH), Cambridge University (Visiting Fellow, Wolfson College), and as a Postdoctoral Research Fellow at HUMlab (dually affiliated with the Department of Culture and Media), Umeå University, Sweden.
-In all, I have lived in Singapore; London; Hong Kong; Sweden; Cambridge; York; and now Brisbane.
-I am fluent in both Mandarin and English.
+Prior to joining UQ, I was Professor of Digital Media and Culture and Subject Head of Creative Technologies at the University of York, UK.
+I have also held research posts on a Leverhulme Early Career Fellowship at the University of Cambridge and as a postdoctoral fellow at Umeå University, Sweden.
+I am fluent in Mandarin and English.

-My academic honours include the Leverhulme Early Career Fellowship; the Overseas Research Scholarship (ORS) Award; the UCL Graduate School Research Scholarship; the UCL Graduate Open Scholarship; and the Singapore Academy of Law Prize (top final-year graduate of the class).
+My academic honours include the Leverhulme Early Career Fellowship; the Overseas Research Scholarship (ORS) Award; the UCL Graduate School Research Scholarship; and the Singapore Academy of Law Prize (top final-year graduate of the class).
+My work has also been recognised through multiple awards, including a University of York Rewarding Excellence Award for my demonstration of academic leadership; the University of York Vice-Chancellor's Teaching Award for achievement of teaching excellence; and several student nominations for University of York Students' Union Excellence Awards across various categories.

 Selected publications